swcarpentry/r-novice-gapminder/02-project-intro.md

 > Now we're going to create a new project in RStudio:
 >
 > 1. Click the "File" menu button, then "New Project".
-> 2. Click "New Directory"
+> 2. Click "New Directory".
-> 3. Click "Empty Project"
+> 3. Click "Empty Project".
-> 4. Type in the name of the directory to store your project, e.g. "my_project"
+> 4. Type in the name of the directory to store your project, e.g. "my_project".
 > 5. Make sure that the checkboxes for "Create a git repository" and "Use
->    packrat with this project" are selected >
+>    packrat with this project" are selected.
-> 6. Click the "Create Project" button
+> 6. Click the "Create Project" button.
 >

 Now when we start R in this project directory, or open this project with RStudio,